koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

   - terraform
 ---

-Without knowing its name I have been using some Immutable Infrastructure practices during the last years.
-Some of them are simply trying to replace docker containers with VM images, but I found that this can't be done for a lot of services.
-Some of those should not run in a container and I thought about exploring Immutable Infrastructure one of them: [Hashicorp Vault](https://www.vaultproject.io).
+During the last year I have been curious about Immutable Infrastucture.
+After researching I have been applying some of these concept already to stateless docker containers, and I wanted to make a practical project with it.
+So I thought about exploring Immutable Infrastructure with [Hashicorp Vault](https://www.vaultproject.io).

 ![Hashicorp Vault Logo](/posts/202003/vault-logo.svg#center)

-I have shared here the git repository with some explaination and examples.
-It is ready for usage but I strongly suggest to go through the comments and the code before running commands.
+I have shared a [git repository](https://gitlab.com/Qm64/vault) with some explaination and examples.
+It is not ready for usage and I strongly suggest to go through the comments and the code before running commands!

 ## The goals
 Vault is one of those services that you don't want to run in a workload that